istio/enhancements/features/dual-stack-support.md

 **Tests**

 - [x] Automated integration tests cover core use cases with the feature enabled.
+(The integration tests cover below use case: 1.
+Deployed Dual Stack k8s cluster, single stack Istio and Dual Stack services.
+2. Based on item 1 to test the connectivity and accessibility, the same functionality verification as IPv6 support.
+More integration tests should need TODO.)
 - [X] When disabled, the feature does not affect system stability or performance.

 **API**